Lyubko Deresh

 Lyubko Deresh (Любко Дереш, born 3 July 1984) is a Ukrainian author.
 His debut novel, Cult, was published in 2001, when Deresh was just seventeen.
 Since then, he has remained one of Ukraine's most popular authors.

 Deresh has been nicknamed the "Stephen King of Ukraine" due to the themes of his earlier works, which typically feature teenage protagonists experiencing supernatural events.

 In 2023, Deresh launched a charity sale of his unpublished works to fundraise for the Armed Forces of Ukraine.

 Deresh's works have been translated into German, French, Italian, Polish, Serbian, Bulgarian, and Romanian.
-As of 2025, none of his works have yet to be published in English.
+As of 2025, none of his works have yet been published in English.

 Personal life

 Deresh was born in Pustomyty in Lviv Oblast.
 He studied economics at the University of Lviv.
 He is married to the singer Polina Yerko.